 - Have a local, physical address

 - A job offer letter provided by your on-campus employer that has been written on their department letterhead stationery.
-Be sure to notify your employer if you are an F-1 or J-1 student or an F-1 exchange so that they may fill out the proper form.
-(Go to https://www.etsu.edu/honors/international/form.aspx and click on Template for ETSU On Campus Employer-F-1 Students)
+Be sure to notify your employer if you are an F-1 or J-1 student so they will fill out the proper form.
+(Go to https://www.etsu.edu/honors/international/form.php and click on Template for ETSU Employer Form for SSN Request)

 - Once you have the letter from your employer, bring it to the International Programs and Services Office, located in Yoakley Hall, room 122.
 There, they will provide you with another letter verifying your immigration status and enrollment at ETSU.
 It will take at least one day to prepare this letter.
 (You need BOTH letters when you go to the Social Security office).
 Students on CPT do NOT need a letter from the International Programs and Services Office, but they DO need authorization on page of their I-20.
 Students on OPT or Economic Hardship are only required to provide the EAD with immigration documents.

 - Next, complete the application for a Social Security Card (Form SS-5) before you go to the Social Security Office.
 They will give you this form when you get your second letter at the International Programs and Services Office.